MerlijnVH/merlijnvanholder.com/content/posts/ludum-dare-29-ocean-rescue/index.md

 With the theme "Beneath the Surface", I set out to make a game about a giant monster lurking in the depths, part sandworm from Frank Herbert's "Dune", part Moby-Dick.

 I started with a seafaring concept: you sail around collecting capsules drifting on the water.
 Other boats attack you, while the monster tries to swallow you whole.
-The game takes place at night, this helps to cover up any art assets look rough around the edges.
+The game takes place at night, this covers up any art assets that look too rough around the edges.

 ![Prototype](media/ludum-dare-ocean-rescue-01.png)
 _By Saturday afternoon a rough version was playable._